AKST/jo-compiler/README.md

 ## Testings

-This will run before each commit anyways, but it'll run linting as well as type checking on the source code.
+This will run before each commit anyways, but it'll run linting as well as type checking on the source code, rebuild the source then run the tests.

 ```
-yarn run test
+yarn run ci
 ```